 When it comes to taxation of liquid funds then the process is the same as other debts fund taxation.
 Hence, in the case where your holding period is less than 3 years, then it is taxed as per your tax slab.
 However, if you hold it for more than 3 years, then it will be taxed at 20% (+cess) with indexation benefit.

 Currently, these funds come out with a lock-in period of minimum 3 years.
-These are popular as debts funds and you can invest in such firm of funds only you know about when you need money.
-You can consider it as your FDs, but they are more tax efficient, unlike FDs.
+These are popular as debt funds and you can invest in such firm of funds only you know about when you need money.
+You can consider it as your FDs, but they are more tax-efficient, unlike FDs.
 These funds are out of interest rate risk.
-Because funds usually hold the securities which mature either less than or equal to a maturity of the fund.
+Because funds usually hold the securities which mature either less than or equal to the maturity of the fund.

 They are popular by the name of equity mutual funds as well.
 If the holding period in such investment is more than 1 year so they are more tax efficient.
 It can offer around 8% post-tax return.